Newsom: California must boost water recycling, desalination - KESQ

 The proposal comes amid the third year of a drought, the state’s second in the past decade.
 Most of the state’s major reservoirs are far below normal levels after the state saw its driest January through March in at least a century.
 That’s typically when most of the state’s rain and snow falls.

 Meanwhile the Colorado River, a key source of water for Southern California, has reached critically low levels.
-In boosting the state’s water supply from sources like recycling, the Newsom administration hopes to reduce dependence on the river and other water exports.
+The Newsom administration hopes to reduce dependence on the river and other water exports.

-The state’s approach to water shortages has focused too much on conservation, Newsom said.

 Interest in water recycling is expanding across the West as states and cities see their water supplies threatened by extended droughts.
 About two dozen communities, including those in Nevada and Colorado, rely on some recycled water for drinking, but that number is expected to grow.